-Factors Impacting Discipline Decisions
+Factors Impacting Behavior Intervention and Safety Decisions

-MCPS staff shall make discipline decisions using clear, developmentally appropriate criteria, ensuring that consequences applied are proportional and consistent.
+MCPS staff shall make behavior intervention decisions using clear, developmentally appropriate criteria, ensuring that consequences applied are proportional and consistent.
 In evaluating the totality of the circumstances, school staff should review the "Levels of Responses" with particular attention to the examples provided and consider the following criteria relating to the discipline of students:

-- 1. The student's age (in Grades PreK-3, suspension and expulsion generally should not be used)2 - 2.
-Previous serious disciplinary infractions (including the nature of any prior misconduct, the number of prior instances of misconduct, and the progressive disciplinary measures implemented for such misconduct) - 3.
-Cultural or linguistic factors that may provide context to understand student behavior - 4.
-The circumstances surrounding the incident - 5.
+- 1. The student's age (in Grades PreK-3, suspension and expulsion generally should not be used).2 - 2.
+Previous serious behavior intervention infractions (including the nature of any prior misconduct, the number of prior instances of misconduct, and the progressive disciplinary measures implemented for such misconduct). - 3.
+Cultural or linguistic factors that may provide context to understand student behavior. - 4.
+The circumstances surrounding the incident. - 5.
+Imminent threat of serious harm. - 6.
 Other mitigating or aggravating circumstances such as references to, or the inclusion of, hate language and/or the display of images and symbols that promote hate and can be reasonably expected to cause substantial disruption to school or district operations or activities.
 This prohibition will not be used, however, to prevent responsible discussion of such language, images, or symbols for educational purposes.